SamuelSwartzberg/flashcardifying_text_temp/ling.md

 ##### *phora

-*phora are ways of categorizing deixis based on what the reference depends on
+*phora are ways of categorizing deixis based on what context the reference depends on.

 ###### types of *phora